Carbet Falls Facts

 Carbet Falls Physical Description

-The site known as Carbet Falls both dazzles and amazes the viewer.
+The site known as Carbet Falls both boggles and amazes the viewer.
 The magnificent waterfall dazzles the eye due to its sheer natural beauty, of course.
 The amazement, however, stems from, among various other understandably subjective factors, its nature.

 That’s true since this particular cascade formed as what’s known as a three-tiered waterfall.
 This type of formation also represents one of the least common type of waterfall.
 In this instance, the upper fall drops an impressive total of roughly 410 ft (125 m).